semrush/intergalactic/website/docs/components/product-head/product-head.md

 @## Component composition

-**The report header includes the following:**
+**The report header may include the following:**

 - [breadcrumbs](/components/breadcrumbs/);
 - [additional links](/patterns/links-order), placed at the top right of the header;
 - name of the product and the project;
-- additional controls customizing the product or making any additional actions (placed at - the right on the level of the product name);
+- additional controls customizing the product or making any additional actions (placed at the right to the product name);
-- line with global filters and/or additional information.
+- filters and/or additional information.

 @## Margins and paddings